tomkregenbild/stream-deck-plugin-notion-tasks/ROADMAP.md

 - Document the canonical format for tasks (`NotionTask`) so future phases can work against the same schema.

-## Phase 1 – Data Model & Fetch Enhancements
+## Phase 1 – Data Model & Fetch Enhancements - COMPLETED

 - Extend Notion queries to pull all required properties in one request (completed status, pillar, project, due date, priority, URLs).